SPECIAL CARE OF PARAPLEGIC PATIENTS

 1. Gaining independence using a wheelchair

-Choosing the most accurate wheelchair depends upon a number of factors such as age, the level of activity, and body type.
+Choosing the most accurate wheelchair depends upon a number of factors such as age, level of activity, and body type.
 There are different types of wheelchairs such as manual and electric wheelchairs.
 The most appropriate method of selection would be to try a couple of different types of wheelchairs and determine the level of comfort for the patient.

 2. Readjusting furniture for better access

 In order for the wheelchair to move freely, it is necessary that any possible barriers such as furniture should be placed appropriately.
 Wheelchair ramps or lifts for entering the house enable easier access.
-Placement of cabinets and drawers should be lower than usual and at a height which can be easily accessed by the patient.
+Placement of cabinets and drawers should be lower than usual and at a height that can be easily accessed by the patient.
 You may also consider shifting the bedroom of the patient to a lower floor or ground floor.
 Ensure that railings are present in the bathroom and showers to prevent any fall or trauma.

 3. Prevent bed sores

 Lack of activity or movement in the patient for long periods of time can produce bedsores.
 These can be very painful and can get further infected.
-Sores usually develop on the back or the back side of the legs due to a constant prone position.
+Sores usually develop on the back or the backside of the legs due to a constant prone position.
 Help and encourage the patient to roll on to his stomach for movement.
 Repositioning of the patient every few hours is crucial for avoiding pressure sores.

 4. Inspect urinary catheter